tracer-protocol/perpetual-ome/specification.md

 The OME's inputs are user-submitted orders and it's outputs are pairings of orders that have successfully matched.
 These 2-tuples are then submitted upstream to the [Executioner](https://github.com/tracer-protocol/executioner).

 ## Rationale ##
-While the OME is not necessary for the correct operation of the Tracer protocol itself, it provides important usability and efficiency gains to the network overall.
+While the OME is not necessary for the correct operation of the Tracer Perpetual Swaps protocol itself, it provides important usability and efficiency gains to the network overall.

 The OME exposes a simple and familiar RESTful JSON API to both frontend developers and market makers.
 In essence, it abstracts away the complexity associated with blockchain interaction.